ocaml-multicore/kcas/README.md

       rehash ~xt hashtbl.basic new_capacity
 val maybe_rehash : xt:'a Xt.t -> ('b, 'c) hashtbl -> int -> unit = <fun>
 ```

+Similarly to the previous example of
+[a three-stack queue](#a-three-stack-lock-free-queue), a subtle, but important
+detail is that the call to `prepare_rehash` is made before accessing
+`hashtbl.pending`.
+This way the transaction log is not poisoned and there is
+chance for the operation to succeed on the first attempt.

 After switching to the rehashing state, all mutators will then cooperatively
 race to perform the rehash.